University Preparatory Program

 You must be an Australian citizen, New Zealand citizen resident in Australia, permanent resident of Australia, or holder of a permanent Humanitarian Visa.

-You must not have studied for longer than one semester full-time equivalent at any Australian university, regardless of the results, unless that study was undertaken more than five years previously.
+You must not have studied for longer than one semester of full-time undergraduate studies at any Australian university, regardless of the results, unless that study was undertaken more than five years previously.

-- Free with no course fees (although there may be costs for materials).
+- Free with no course fees (although there may be cost for traveling to university and stationery)

-- As a UPP student you will have a student card and access to all the support services and facilities available to undergraduate students.
+- As a UPP student, you will have a University of Adelaide student card and access to support services and facilities

 Please note that the above services are only available to students studying on the North Terrace campus.